 Grants may also be made to support business and economic research: to strengthen public interest activities, such as studies of government regulation or business ethics and practices; to encourage major initiatives in the field of health promotion and illness or injury prevention; to foster cooperation between organization and academic institutions that help to increase the knowledge base upon which the financial industry depends; and to fund projects that demonstrate and promote principles which are important to the life insurance industry.

 Be sure to include the following with your completed application:

-Thank you for your interest in the grant programs of the Million Dollar Round Table Charitable Foundation Canada.
+Thank you for your interest in the grant programs of the Million Dollar Round Table Foundation Canada.
 This information is designed to assist you in preparing your proposal.
-Like most foundations, the MDRT Foundation Canada likes to fund good programs that are run by sound organizations.
+Like most foundations, MDRT Foundation Canada likes to fund good programs that are run by sound organizations.
 One of the keys in making this determination is noting whether the organization has a good program idea, but more importantly, a well-organized plan for pursuing that idea.